ABOUT THE ARTIST

 ARTIST BIO

-Sam Lasseter received a BFA in sculpture at the Savannah College of Art and Design, he then worked as a puppet builder at companies in the theater, theme park and movie industry in Atlanta, Portland and New York.
-Having grown up in Californian and lived in cities on the west coast, Lasseter now resides in Atlanta, Georgia.
-In 2015 he exhibited in a solo gallery exhibition called Joy, which set the course for his work, where all of the art was meant to make the viewer smile and share a laugh.
-Lasseter believes that art should be used to spread happiness and a positive messages He is developing his current body of hyperrealistic sculptures of enlarged classic toys and candies while exploring methods of fabrication.
+Sam Lasseter received a BFA in sculpture from the Savannah College of Art and Design.
+He has worked as a fabricator at companies in theater, theme park, and movie industries in Atlanta, Portland, and New York.
+In 2015 he exhibited in a solo gallery show called Joy, where all of the art was meant to make the viewer smile and share a laugh.
+This set the course for his current body of work.
+Lasseter’s work pulls inspiration from the Pop Art movement, enlarging classic American toys and candies into hyper-realistic fiberglass sculptures.
+He currently works and resides in Atlanta, Georgia.

 ARTIST STATEMENT